 - Extra discounts ($250 to spend at select partners plus other discounts)

 - Repair finance (up to $5,000 in repair loans)

 - Tire repair/replacement (up to two tires per year)

 - Endurance Protect App

 - Key fob replacement

 While this is a great service to have, it is included with your Endurance warranty for only one year.
-After the first year, you will have to renew your membership if you wish to continue with the program.
+After the first year, you will have to pay to renew your membership if you wish to continue with the program.